 Arthritis can be painful; more so when it affects one of the most vital parts of your body, the shoulder.
-The most common shoulder arthritis is a painful condition which affects the shoulder hindering movement in the most active and mobile part of the body.
-Limited motion, steep pain in the joints is some of the symptoms of arthritis.
+The most common shoulder arthritis is a painful condition that affects the shoulder hindering movement in the most active and mobile part of the body.
+Limited motion, steep pain in the joints are some of the symptoms of arthritis.
 We have listed five types of common shoulder arthritis that can inflict your shoulders and cause restricted movement.

-- Rheumatoid Arthritis (RA): One of the classic types of Arthritis medically, RA is an autoimmune form of arthritis which comes with pain in both shoulders.
+- Rheumatoid Arthritis (RA): One of the classic types of Arthritis medically, RA is an autoimmune form of arthritis that comes with pain in both shoulders.
 RA is accompanied by the tenderness of joints, swelling and in extreme cases weight loss and fever.

-- Osteoarthritis: The most common Arthritis according to some medical reports.
+- Osteoarthritis: The most common Arthritis, according to some medical reports.
 This type of Arthritis is caused by wear and tear of the shoulder muscles and is the most common amongst people aged above 50.
-Joint pain, pain, and tenderness are the typical symptoms of Osteoarthritis.
+Joint pain, pain and tenderness are the typical symptoms of Osteoarthritis.

 - Post Traumatic Arthritis: Post Traumatic Arthritis, as the name suggests is the result of your injuries.
-Shoulder injuries, fractures, and dislocations are the most common reasons for the unstable nature of the shoulder bones which causes Post Traumatic arthritis.
-Fluid build up in the shoulders, mild to extreme pain are some of the other causes.
+Shoulder injuries, fractures and dislocations are the most common reasons for the unstable nature of the shoulder bones, which causes Post Traumatic arthritis.
+Fluid build-up in the shoulders, mild-to-extreme pain, are some of the other causes.

-In case of shoulder pain, ignorance won’t be bliss.
+In the case of shoulder pain, ignorance won’t be bliss.
 If you suffer from chronic shoulder pain or know someone who does, it is best to see a doctor.